calyxir/calyx/docs/tutorial/langtut.md

     }

 The `std_add` component from the standard library has two input ports, `left` and `right`, and a single output port, `out`, which we hook up to the register's `in` port.

+[TK: Explain the weirdness/difference of combinational components, so we don't need to use `add.done`?]

 We need to extend our control program to orchestrate the execution of the three groups.
 We will need a `seq` statement to say we want to the three steps sequentially: